opendatasicilia/tansignari/ricette/ReadtheDocs/come fare leggere un file MD a ReadtheDocs.md

 In any of these cases (and many others), the solution could be just wiping out the existing build environment files and allow Read the Docs to create a new fresh one.

-- Follow these steps to wipe the build environment:
+**Follow these steps to wipe the build environment**:
 - Go to Versions
 - Click on the Edit button of the version you want to wipe on the right side of the page

-Go to the bottom of the page and click the wipe link, next to the “Save” button
+- Go to the bottom of the page and click the wipe link, next to the “Save” button

 **NOTE**: By wiping the documentation build environment, all the rst, md, and code files associated with it will be removed but not the documentation already built (HTML and PDF files).
 Your documentation will still be online after wiping the build environment.